 All available COVID-19 vaccines are highly effective at preventing severe illness, hospitalization, and death due to COVID-19.

 To get the most protection from the vaccines, you need all the recommended doses for people your age.

-If you’re 12 or older and vaccinated, you should get an updated vaccine to help protect against Omicron.
+If you’re vaccinated, you should get an updated vaccine to help protect against Omicron.